 Click “open a browser-based terminal session”.
 You may have a security warning because this url doesn’t use a certificate:

 This screen may vary depending on your browser.
-Go to advanced and click “Accept the risk and continue”.
-NEMS login page will be showed:
+As this is your Raspberry PI address and you’re in your local network, go to “Advanced” and click “Accept the risk and continue”.
+The NEMS login page will be shown: